62Bytes/Touch-Server/README.md

 This is a Repository created to manage the Version and track the issues in `Touch-Server`

-For Details and to report Issues related to The Android App you can visit [Touch-Client](<https://github.com/ViGEm/ViGEmBus/releases>)
+For Details and to report Issues related to The Android App you can visit [Touch-Client](<https://github.com/62Bytes/Touch-Client>)

 ## Current Stage of Server : ALPHA
 The Server is currently in alpha, So if you find any issue or a bug related to `Touch-Server`, I request you to report it

-You can report issues at [Issues tracker](<https://github.com/ViGEm/ViGEmBus/releases>), So that we could track and fix it, and Improve the project.
+You can report issues at [Issues tracker](<../../issues>), So that we could track and fix it based on its severity.

 ## Features